twosigma/fastfreeze/README.md

 FastFreeze does not use privileged operations.
 This creates the following drawbacks:

-* FastFreeze must run within a Linux container (e.g., Kubernetes, Docker).
+* FastFreeze must run within a Linux container.
+FastFreeze has the ability to create its own via `--container name`, or use an existing one (e.g., Kubernetes, Docker).
 This guarantees that there are no PID conflicts.
-The container image must remain unchanged when migrating an application to a different container.
+  The file system must remain unchanged when migrating an application to a different container.
+This is typically achieved by using the same container image.

 * The network connections are dropped upon restore.
 We rely on the application to be tolerant to network failures and reconnect to needed services.